DavidJCullen/Data-Science-Portfolio-/index.md

 # 4. Principle Component Analysis Example

-Using the pre-processed breast cancer dataset, a Principal Component Analysis has been undertaken.
-The exampled variance ratio for each component has been computed, and  scatterplot of all samples along two principal components, color-coded according to the "Class" column has been provided.
+Using a pre-processed breast cancer dataset, a Principal Component Analysis was undertaken and a  scatterplot of all samples along two principal components has been provided.

   **Example Output::**